sympleaichat/simpleaichat/README.md

 ## ✨ Features

-🧠 Works with Claude, ChatGPT, Gemini, Grok
+🧠 Works with Claude, ChatGPT, Gemini, Grok, DeepSeek
 📝 Edit and delete messages freely in any conversation
 💾 Everything is saved locally — no data sent to third-party servers
 🔐 API keys are never uploaded (saved on your device only)